-That said, having tested over 50 website builders, we can confidently say that these are the top three platforms for building your business site.
-You can’t go far wrong if you pick any one of these options, but you can also check out our best website builders for business article for even more choice.
+That said, having tested over 50 website builders, we can confidently say that Wix is our top choice for building a business website, with Squarespace and Weebly also great options.
+You can’t go far wrong if you pick any one of these platforms, but you can check out our best website builders for business article for even more choice.

 Best overall website builder